eb-backend/node-week2-db1-guided/README.md

 # Introduction to Relational Databases, SQL and Knex

+## Recap
+We basically created our own model functions directly in the router file using SQL queries We implemented all this with no call back functions, well maybe the catch function.
+We used async await.

 In this project we will cover the basics of `Structure Query Language (SQL)`, `Relational Databases`, and `Knex.js Queries`.

 ## Prerequisites